diegohaz/rest/README.md

 # rest [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> RESTful API generator using NodeJS, Express, WebSockets and Mongoose
+> RESTful API generator using NodeJS, Express, WebSockets and Mongoose.
+Forked from [rest](https://github.com/diegohaz/rest)

 📹 [Watch this video](https://www.youtube.com/watch?v=6x-ijyG-ack) for an overview on how to use **generator-rest** and deploy your project to [Heroku](https://heroku.com).